KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 Sidd: I don't fully understand what the distinction is between the validation code and basic CryptoConditions.
 The CryptoConditions are in the transaction, while the validation code is in the daemon's source code?
 Is that that idea?

 --><!-- dimxy6 I meant that cryptocondition library is a common usage tool.
 It performs only predefined set of operations.
 By 'validation code' I assumed the arbitrary validation code which is invoked by adding a eval code to a cryptocondition.
 Eval code is an extension to cryptocondition library.
 So with this eval code extension we can create a customized validation code which 'knows' about the specific business data in the antara module.
 So I wanted to underline that cryptconditions lib is itself a very big advancement from the basic bitcoin script features but the customized validation code is an even further advancement.
-And yes, using just the term 'validation code' is not clear and confusing in this context, I augmented it above to make it more clear (plus, I put the cryptoconditon lib in the first place as it is primary and customized code is secondary in the sense of their origin) -->
+And yes, using just the term 'validation code' is not clear and confusing in this context, I corrected (augmented) it above to make it more clear (plus, I put the cryptoconditon lib in the first place as it is primary and customized code is secondary in the sense of their origin) -->

 In this section, we became acquainted with the concept of logical conditions that are associated with transaction outputs, and logical fulfillments associated with spending-transactions.
 These two elements make up the rudimentary aspect of a CryptoCondition.